Blackboard, chalk, textbooks, workbooks.

 Story-telling is an effective tool for learning.
 It helps in the development of communication skills and creative thinking abilities.
 Using story-telling AR apps that transform your home into a castle or a forest will have a huge impact on children.
 For instance, through Wonderscope, kids can see the story take place all around the room.
 They can read their lines aloud to engage with and talk to characters.

 Augmented reality holds rewarding possibilities for classroom education.
-AR allows students to visualize and interact with concepts which are otherwise difficult to understand.
+AR allows students to visualize and interact with concepts that are otherwise difficult to understand.
 This way it enhances the learning experience.
-Here’s a list of advantages of using augmented reality in classrooms.
+Here’s a list of advantages of using augmented reality apps in education.

 - With AR apps, students have access to learning models.
 These models help them with a clear understanding of concepts.
 The more students understand the more they participate in classes.